symfony/symfony-docs/messenger.rst

 ``consumeQueuedMessages(string $transport, ?int $limit = null)``
     Runs a worker that handles the queued messages with the message bus and the event dispatcher of the application.
-The worker stops when the transport is empty, or after handling ``$limit`` messages.
-It returns the number of handled messages.
+The worker stops when the transport is empty, or after receiving ``$limit`` messages (retries included).
+It returns the number of successfully handled messages.

-The worker listeners of the application run as in production, so a failed message is retried or sent to the :ref:`failure transport <messenger-failure-transport>` according to your configuration.
+The worker listeners of the application run as in production, so a failed message is retried or sent to the
+:ref:`failure transport <messenger-failure-transport>` according to your configuration.
 The only difference is that messages sent for retry are consumed again without waiting for their retry delay.
-This is how ``consumeQueuedMessages()`` deals with failures:
+This is how ``consumeQueuedMessages()`` deals with failures and delayed messages:

-* when a handler fails and then succeeds on a retry, the method returns normally;
+* a failure that will be retried is not rethrown, so when a handler fails and then succeeds on a retry, the method returns normally;
-* when a handler keeps failing, all its retries run during the same call and the exception of the last attempt is rethrown, making the test fail.
-If a failure transport is configured with the ``in-memory://`` DSN too, you can catch that exception and then inspect the failure transport with the other helpers;
+* when a handler keeps failing, all its retries run during the same call.
+Once all the queued messages have been consumed, the :class:`Symfony\\Component\\Messenger\\Exception\\HandlerFailedException` of the attempt that exhausted the retries is rethrown, making the test fail.
+  If a failure transport is configured with the ``in-memory://`` DSN too, catch this exception and then inspect the failure transport with the other helpers;
-* a failure that will be retried is not rethrown;
 * a message delayed by your application (e.g. with a :class:`Symfony\\Component\\Messenger\\Stamp\\DelayStamp`) stays in the transport until it's due; it's not handled and it's not included in the